wasawi/devart-template/project_posts/2014-03-24-Where-are-We.md

-#Coding & related documentation: where are we now?
+#Coding and related documentation -  Where are we now?

 It`s four days to go but where are we now in terms of coding and design?